aphelionz/blog/content/post/101-rust-ipfs-unixfs.md

 [ipfs-unixfs]: https://crates.io/crates/ipfs-unixfs

 > To recap: [MerkleDAG is the outer protocol buffers description] for documents (or blocks) which can contain arbitrary inner bytes.
-Together, with UnixFS blocks, these bytes correspond to [UnixFS messages].
+Together with UnixFS blocks, these bytes correspond to [UnixFS messages].

 The operation needed when walking across multiple blocks is "loading the next